giacomelli/giacomelli.github.io-jekyll/src/_posts/2021/2021-05-31-sqlasfile.md

 ---

 ## Introduction
-If you already worked in a project where the data access solution wore SQL commands, instead of some ORM solution, you probably saw some SQL commands inserted directly inside the C# code.
-I worked in projects with that approach too, but I saw a great **problem with that: We were treating a complete language (SQL) as just a string inside our C# code.
-No intellisense, code completation, syntax validation, format, etc.**
+If you already worked on a project where the data access solution has used SQL commands, instead of some ORM solution, you probably saw some SQL commands inserted directly inside the C# code.
+I worked on projects with that approach too, but I saw a great **problem with that: We were treating a complete language (SQL) as just a string inside our C# code.
+No IntelliSense, code completion, syntax validation, format, etc.**
+If

-Sometime ago, with that problem in mind, I created a small library to help us to use SQL commands in our project at that time.
-As we were using [Dapper](https://github.com/DapperLib/Dapper) as our facilitator to access the SQL Server database, we needed write SQL commands as our daily base activities.
+Some time ago, with that problem in mind, I created a small library to help us to use SQL commands in our project at that time.
+As we were using [Dapper](https://github.com/DapperLib/Dapper) as our facilitator to access the SQL Server database, we needed to write SQL commands as our daily base activities.

 *That library, called SqlAsFile, helped us to write SQL commands in separated .sql files and use them inside the C# as typed string property of a static class (using T4 generator).
-This allowed us to write SQL with the whole help of IDE and with no chance to reference a invalid SQL file path.*
+This allowed us to write SQL with the whole help of IDE and with no chance to reference an invalid SQL file path.*

 {% logo netcore.svg default %}